Obama = Yazid

-I have voted twice for a man who launches drone strikes on innocent civillians and defines what is happening in Gaza right now as "self-defense".
+I have voted twice for a man who launches drone strikes on innocent civillians and defines what is happening in Gaza right now as "self-defense."
+As it stands, I have voted for Yazid.

 After Obama’s reelection, I was one of those people who spent days staring at red and blue maps on the New York Times website, hoping to understand the full historical significance of what had happened.
 One map went beyond the state votes, breaking down each state by county, allowing me to see the blue islands in seas of red; these were the big cities.
 Another departed from the absolute red/blue binary to show a spectrum of gradation between them; the resulting purple struck me as better news for the blue than the red.
 Things were changing.
 It even seemed that perhaps a few election cycles down the road, Texas could be a purple battleground state.